Three Things That Will Help You Declutter Your Space.

 What do I do with all the stuff once I’ve decided it’s going?

-1. Find reasons to let go rather than reasons to keep
+Find reasons to let go, not reasons to keep

 The human brain feels losses more profoundly than gains (known as Loss Aversion).
 This can mean we lose sight of our goals when confronted with letting go of an item.
 Many times people will list the reasons to keep an item that has become clutter in their home.
 Rather than looking for reasons to keep an item, challenge yourself to find three reasons to let it go!

-2. Ask yourself “What is the worst that will happen if I let this go?”
+2. Ask “What is the worst that will happen if I let this go?”

 This question requires you to dig deep into any fear that might be creating the desire to hold on to clutter.
 A good follow up question is “How likely is that to happen?”
 This is a reality test about the anxiety you might be feeling.
 For example, the risk of letting go of a rarely used kitchen appliance is likely to be less than disposing of a treasured family heirloom.
 Depending on the answers, you may choose to either keep or let go of an item; but you can be confident that you have thought through the consequences and worked through any anxieties.

-3. Make space for some uncomfortable thoughts and feelings.
+3. Make space for uncomfortable thoughts and feelings.

 Many people experience feelings of discomfort when decluttering.
 It can stir up feelings of shame, grief, failure, and overwhelm.
 However, avoiding the discomfort will keep you from making progress toward your goals.
 Practice noticing the feelings and accepting they are part of the process.
 Practice being brave!
 It is possible to feel discomfort and still get the decluttering done.

-So take a chance on a new way of thinking about your stuff so that you can have a clear calm space.
-If you think you need some extra help to declutter, please contact us to learn more about our services.
-Decluttering homes in Brisbane, South East Queensland, and online no matter where you are located!
+Take a chance on a new way of thinking about your stuff so that you can have a clear calm space.